certbot/certbot/certbot/docs/using.rst

 If you're using Windows, these instructions will not work.

-Run the following line, which will add a cron job to the default crontab:
+Run the following line, which will add a cron job to `/etc/crontab`:

 .. code-block:: shell